onurgndz1905/patika/README.md

 You can click the Preview link to take a look at your changes.
 --->
 Merhaba, ben @onurgnz1905
-java  python html css php ile ilgileniyorum
+javaScript  python html css php ile ilgileniyorum
 Şu an da java öğreniyorum...
 iş birliği yapmak istiyorum.
 gunduzonur30@gmail.com  adresimden bana ulaşabilirsiniz...